chochkov/GreenMidget/README.md

 each spam and ham).

-During the development tests at SoundCloud, with those features in place, we achieved more than 98% correct classification of spam examples using GreenMidget.
+During the development tests at SoundCloud, with those features in place, we achieved more than 98% correct classification of spam objects using GreenMidget.

 Thanks
 ----------